 No need to make this complicated.
 Simply keep your awareness on expressing your blessings for today.
 Then do it again tomorrow, and again the next day.
 Whenever you catch yourself, realizing that you have forgotten, just start over again.
 First thing upon waking each morning and before you close your eyes at night, send a wave of thanksgiving and set your intention for holding the attitude of gratitude all throughout your days.

-If you would like take it a step further, for extra credit per se, we recommend journaling.
+If you would like to take it a step further, for extra credit per se, we recommend journaling.
 Below are three easy ways to get started.

 Three Ways to Journal Gratitude